koenkoen1/minorproject/PROCESS.md

 # Day 3
 Temporarily using a picture of the Netherlands as placeholder to click on.
 I will probably have the map on the left of the screen, pie chart upper-right and line chart lower-right. with the buttons above the map.
+A json file would be easier to use than a xlsx file.
+Conversions were made.